 Many different factors can affect the timing of your tax refund after the IRS receives your return.
 Even though the IRS issue most refunds in less than 21 days, it’s possible your refund may take longer.
 Also, remember to take into consideration the time it takes for your financial institution to post the refund to your account or for you to receive it by mail.

 Taxpayers who claim the Earned Income Tax Credit or the Additional Child Tax Credit may experience a refund hold.
 According to the Protecting Americans from Tax Hikes (PATH) Act, the IRS cannot issue these refunds before mid-February.
-The IRS expects the earliest EITC/ACTC related refunds to be available in taxpayer bank accounts or debit cards starting February 27, 2018, if these taxpayers chose direct deposit and there are no other issues with their tax return.
+The IRS expects the earliest EITC/ACTC-related refunds to be available in taxpayer bank accounts or debit cards starting February 28, 2023, if these taxpayers chose direct deposit and there are no other issues with their tax return.

-Where’s My Refund? on IRS.gov and the IRS2Go mobile app will be updated February 17 for the vast majority of early filers who claimed the Earned Income Tax Credit or the Additional Child Tax Credit.
-Before February 17, some of these filers may see a projected date or a message that the IRS is processing their return.
+Where’s My Refund? on IRS.gov and the IRS2Go mobile app will be updated on February 18 for the vast majority of early filers who claimed the Earned Income Tax Credit or the Additional Child Tax Credit.
+Before February 18, some of these filers may see a projected date or a message that the IRS is processing their return.
 These taxpayers will not see a refund date on Where’s My Refund? or through their software packages until then.
-The IRS, tax preparers and tax software will not have additional information on refund dates, so Where’s My Refund? remains the best way to check the status of a refund.
+The IRS, tax preparers, and tax software will not have additional information on refund dates, so Where’s My Refund? remains the best way to check the status of a refund.

 As to the “secret” for getting your tax refund first?
 If there is one, we don’t know it.
 I’m sure that the IRS knows – but they’re not talking.
 We’ve checked with tax professionals and with tax prep software providers and they don’t seem to know either.